MARKET SNAPSHOT: U.S. Stock Futures Mostly Inch Higher, With Tech Stocks On Track For Another Rally

 Last week, the S&P 500 , Dow and Nasdaq Composite gained between 0.1% and 0.3%, helped by a rally following Friday's solid U.S. jobs report (http://www.marketwatch.com/story/us-stock-futures-in-holding-pattern-ahead-of-top-tier-jobs-report-2017-07-07).
 The three gauges have all tacked on 8% or more so far this year, but they're trading below their record peaks hit in June.

-Investors are paying attention to whether oil prices can pull out of a slump -- and whether the tech sector (XLK) can follow through on Friday's rally, which left the Nasdaq Composite higher by 1%.
+Investors are paying attention to whether oil prices can pull out of a slump--and whether the technology sector (XLK) can follow through on Friday's rally, which left the Nasdaq Composite higher by 1%.
 This week's key events will include Federal Reserve Chairwoman Janet Yellen speaking before Congress on Wednesday and Thursday, as well as earnings season getting under way, with reports due Friday from big banks.

 Read more:Stock market tracking tech rebound, oil slump ahead of big bank earnings (http://www.marketwatch.com/story/stock-market-tracking-tech-rebound-oil-slump-ahead-of-big-bank-earnings-2017-07-08)